bb-io/Sitecore/README.md

 ## Connecting

-1. Navigate to apps and search for Sitecore.
-If you cannot find Sitecore then click _Add App_ in the top right corner, select Sitecore and add the app to your Blackbird environment.
+1. Navigate to apps and search for Sitecore XP.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My Sitecore connection'.
 4. Fill in the URL to your Sitecore instance